 This might be the best chest exercise because it combines arm flexion, adduction and internal rotation, working the whole pectorals, both the sternocostal and clavicular heads through a full range of motion, and it is impossible to get trapped.
 It is a complete and very safe pectoral exercise.

 I have increased the load I use in fulcrum ring push-ups by loading plates on a dowel attached to my Brute Belt, as I described in the video below.

 However, I prefer using my Bodylastics bands to plates to load push-ups, because when you do push ups, as you press up from the bottom to the top your leverage improves.
 This means you can handle more resistance at the top of the motion than at the bottom.
 Elastic bands increase in resistance as they stretch, so they are ideal for adding resistance to push ups.
 When I use bands and rings for these push-ups, the contraction in the pectorals at the top of the motion is very intense, much greater than when I use plates to load push ups.

-I consider the band-resisted fulcrum push-up on rings the best chest exercise for bodybuilding, and it is my main chest exercise.
+I wonder if the band-resisted push-up on rings is the best chest exercise?
+I don't know for sure but it is one of my main chest exercises.
 If you are looking for a very safe and very effective chest exercise, consider adding band-resisted fulcrum push-ups on rings to your bodybuilding and strength training routine.